Zero Depreciation Car Insurance

 Q8.
 Is zero dep available after 5 years?

 Ans: Yes.
 You can opt for a zero depreciation car insurance policy for your vehicle aged between 5 and 10 years.
-However, the availability and terms and conditions may differ among insurers. -
+However, it depends on whether the insurance company offers the zero-dep policy for cars older than 5 years and the specific terms and conditions of the policy. -

 Q9.
 Should I buy zero depreciation car insurance after 7 years?